Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

         }
     }';

-Do NOT set map keys including characters like '.' or '$'
+Please don't use map keys containing the separator chars, which are '.' and '$'.

-Indexing UDT inside collections are allowed too using the point operator
+UDTs can be indexed even while being inside collections.
+It is done so using '.' as name separator:

 .. code-block:: sql

-    CREATE TYPE address_udt (
+    CREATE TYPE address (
         street text,
         city text,
         zip int
     );

     CREATE TABLE user_profiles (
         login text PRIMARY KEY,
         first_name text,
         last_name text,
-        address list<frozen<address_udt>>,
+        addresses list<frozen<address>>,
         lucene text
     );